-I am so relieved finally to be able to talk about my experience using USB 3.0 on a Mac.
-It’s a wonderful, seamless experience that is so well-integrated you might not notice it except for the performance.
-At over 200 MB/s, though, it blows FireWire out of the water and is even faster than nearly any device you’re likely to throw at it.
-CalDigit sent me their Mac OS X-compatible USB 3.0 PCI Express Card … [Read more...] about USB 3.0 For Mac Is Here!
+My experience using USB 3.0 on a Mac has been wonderful.
+It’s so well-integrated you might not notice it except for the performance.
+At over 200 MB/s, it blows FireWire out of the water and is even faster than nearly any device you’re likely to throw at it.
+CalDigit sent me their Mac OS X-compatible USB 3.0 PCI Express card for evaluation, and I’m pleased as punch with the card.

 Apple is a funny company, happy to go their own way even as the rest of the industry piles on to the latest trend.
 Such is the case with storage, with Apple ditching floppy drives, optical drives, and even hard disks.
 On the expansion side, Apple was an early and aggressive proponent of USB but stubbornly ignored eSATA.
-Now that PC makers are turning to USB 3.0, many are … [Read more...] about Will OS X 10.7 “Lion” Bring USB 3.0 is indeed coming to the Mac, and very soon!
+Now that PC makers are turning to USB 3.0, many are wondering when Apple will follow suit.
+My sources tell me that “Super Speed” USB 3.0 is indeed coming to the Mac, and very soon!